Akashraj2106/Github_Demo_Project/README.md

 # Github_Demo_Project
 This is demo file to learn about git and github
 <br>
-hi ! iam akash raj student of cusat 3rd year
+hi ! iam akash raj student of cusat 3rd year and college is school of engineering cd